oldarkdesu/dots/README.md

 ## Notes:

 - The first thing that zsh does is look at the contents of `/etc/zsh/zshenv`.
 It is supposed to contain environment variables that are set for all users.
-In this config, it only sets the `ZDOTDIR` environment variable to be `$HOME/.config/zsh`.
+This config assumes that you have set the ZDOTDIR environment variable to `$HOME/.config/zsh`.